dmipet90/HelmesHomework/README.md

 - `service` — to hold our business logic;
 - `controller` — to listen to the client;
 - `exception` — to hold custom exceptions;
-- `shared` — to hold additional classes like Utils etc.;
+- `shared` — to hold additional classes like Utils;

 - `resources/` - Contains all the static resources, templates and property files.
 - `resources/static` - contains static resources such as css, js and images.